mykelalvis/FT/Traveller/WORKING/Mongoose/Career_Book_1.md

 **53** You spend time bumming around on spaceships.
 Throw Intelligence 8+ to gain Mechanical 1, Steward 1 or Vacc Suit 1.
 **54** You spend time in the wilderness.
 Gain Survival 1, Recon 1 or Gun Combat (any) 1.
 **55** You pick up a few useful skills here and there.
 Gain one of Jack of All Trades, Survival, Streetwise or Melee (any).
 **56** A Patron offers you a job.
-If you accept, gain +4 DM on you next Qualification throw, but you owe that patron a favour.
+If you accept, gain +4 DM on you next Qualification throw, but you owe that patron a favor.
 **61** You manage to scavenge something useful.
 Gain +1 DM on one benefit throw for this career.
 **62** You make the best of a bad situation.
 Gain +2 DM on your next Advancement throw.
 (^63) Life on the edge hones your abilities.
 Increase any skill you already have by one level.